zuplo/docs/docs/articles/accounts/roles-and-permissions.md

   the account.
 They also have wide access to resources such as tunnels, custom domains, API key buckets, etc. Developers can edit preview and development resources, but not production resources.
-- **Member**: Members of an account do not have any account level or project level permissions.
+- **Member**: Members of an account don't have any account level or project level permissions.
 Members can be granted project level permissions by an admin.